tonywong94/idl_mommaps/README.md

 Plotting routines use Coyote Graphics: <http://www.idlcoyote.com/documents/programs.php>

+The main program to run is *makemom*.
+Input parameters are summarized in the header of that program.

 Contributions from Tony Wong, Rui Xue, Annie Hughes, and Erik Rosolowsky.

 * v1 - 27may2015 - initial release, still cleaning up documentation.